This post is an excerpt from Stop Doubting, Start Dating: The Shy Guy’s Guide To Building Confidence, Meeting Women, and

 Instead of obsessing over what you’ll do to look and sound cool, think about ways you can make her feel comfortable instead, which will shift your focus away from your own nerves.

-And even if she’s not quite as nervous as you imagine, at the end of the day she’ll appreciate your making an effort to make sure she’s comfortable.
+And even if she’s not quite as nervous as you imagine, at the end of the day she’ll appreciate you’re making an effort to make sure she’s comfortable.

 2. Compliments Show Confidence